Why measure roasted coffee density

 You hear of the God Shot, the once-in-a-lifetime perfect espresso.

-When people do get to experience a coffee at the sweet spot, the most often response is one of surprise.
+When people do get to experience a well extracted coffee, the most often response is one of surprise.
 I’ve given a black coffee to a person who habitually takes milk and sugar, and they were stunned they could enjoy a black coffee.

 Filter Recipes